 Having bonded so well at the Games, Owens and Long kept in touch by mail.
-Below is Long's last letter, written during WWII from North Africa where he was stationed with the German Army and later killed in action.
+Below is Long's last letter, written during the Second World War from North Africa where he was stationed with the German Army and later killed in action.
 It reached Owens a year after it was sent.
-Years later, as per Long's request, Owens met and became firm friends with his son, Karl.
+Years later, as per Long's request, Owens met and became friends with his son, Karl.
 He also went on to serve as best man at his wedding.

 Transcript of Long’s letter to Owens